FallenChromium/tilda-static-page-exporter/README.md

 # Tilda Static Pages Exporter

-This Python script exports static pages from a [Tilda.cc](https://tilda.cc) project and saves them locally to your server.
-You can use this script to host your website on your own server and synchronize the contents of your website with Tilda page builder.
+This Python script exports static pages from a [Tilda.cc](https://tilda.cc) project using Tilda API and saves them locally to your server.
+It also listens to a webhook, so that your pages always remain up-to-date.
+You can use this script to host your website on your own server and synchronize it with the Tilda page builder.

 **Note**: Exporting static pages from Tilda using the API requires a Tilda Business account.